sverrirs/jekyll-paginate-v2/README-GENERATOR.md

   # The permalink structure for the paginated pages (this can be any level deep)
   permalink: '/page/:num/'

-  # Optional the title format for the paginated pages (supports :title for original page title, :num for pagination page number)
+  # Optional the title format for the paginated pages (supports :title for original page title, :num for pagination page number, :max for total number of pages)
   title: ':title - page :num'

   # Limit how many pagenated pages to create (default: 0, means all)